sile-typesetter/casile/README.md

 The CaSILE toolkit is a collection of tools designed to automate book publishing from start to finish.
 The concept is to take very simple input and turn it into a finished product with as little manual intervention as possible.
 It transforms plain text document formats and meta data into press ready PDFs, E-Books, and rendered promotional materials.

+The assumed usage is your book source code in a **Git** repository and this toolkit as a submodule.
+Execution can be manually from a command line or autotatally using a **Continuous Integration** system on the repository.
+Other arrangements can be accomodated.

 CaSILE (pronounced like 'castle') started out life as a submodule called `avadanlik` included inside my book project repositories (avadanlık being a Turkish word for toolkit).
 AS most of the parts revolve around SILE, in my head at least CaSILE became **Caleb’in Avadanlığı ile Simon’s Improved Layout Engine**, roughly translating to “Caleb's SILE Toolkit”.
 Come to think of it that would have been a simpler way to arrive at the name, but the project has deep Turkish roots so I'm keeping the "a" in the name name as a nod to its origin.

 ## Dependencies